SmingHub/Sming/Sming/Libraries/OtaUpgradeMqtt/README.rst

    Depending on the size of the new firmware and the speed of the connection an update can take 10 to 20 seconds.

 2. The application connects via MQTT to a remote server and subscribes to a special topic.
 The topic is based on the application id and its current version.
-If the current application version is 4.3.1 then the topic that will be used for OTA is ``/a/test/u/4.3``.
+If the current application id is ``test`` and version is ``4.3.1`` then the topic that will be used for OTA is ``a/test/u/4.3``.

 3. If there is a need to support both stable and unstable/nightly builds then the topic name can have `s` or `u` suffix.
-For example all stable versions should be published and downloaded from the topic ``/a/test/u/4.3/s``.
-For the unstable ones we can use the topic ``/a/test/u/4.3/u``.
+For example all stable versions should be published and downloaded from the topic ``a/test/u/4.3/s``.
+For the unstable ones we can use the topic ``a/test/u/4.3/u``.
-   If an application is interested in both then it can subscribe using the following pattern ``/a/test/u/4.3/+``.
+   If an application is interested in both stable and unstable versions then it can subscribe using the following pattern ``a/test/u/4.3/+``.

 4. The application is waiting for new firmware.
 When the application is on battery than it makes sense to wait for a limited time and if there is no message coming back to disconnect.